AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-sharepoint.md

 # Configure SharePoint Storage for an Adaptive Form

-The **[!UICONTROL Submit to SharePoint]** submit action allows you to seamlessly connect your Adaptive Form with a Microsoft SharePoint storage.
+The **[!UICONTROL Submit to SharePoint]** submit action allows you to seamlessly connect your Adaptive Form with a Microsoft® SharePoint storage.
 It sends the form data to the SharePoint storage of your choice after you submit the form.

+AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
+You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

+## Advantages

+Advantages of submitting data from an Adaptive Form to the **[!UICONTROL Submit to SharePoint]** Submit Action are:

+* It facilitates the direct submission of form data to SharePoint, providing a centralized location for storing and managing information.
+* By applying the SharePoint's access control and permissions features, it ensures that only authorized individuals can view or modify the submitted data.

 Using **[!UICONTROL Submit to SharePoint]**, you can:

 * [Connect an Adaptive Form to SharePoint Document Library](#connect-af-sharepoint-doc-library)
 * [Connect an Adaptive Form to SharePoint List](#connect-af-sharepoint-list)

-AEM as a Cloud Service offers various submit actions for handling form submissions.
-You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

 ## Connect an Adaptive Form to SharePoint Document Library {#connect-af-sharepoint-doc-library}